CoHabes/lcs4foam/README.md

 account.
 Then, clone the forked repository to your local machine and create a new branch for your changes.
 Make the necessary modifications, commit your changes, and push the branch to your forked repository.
-Finally, open a pull request from your branch to the original repository, and providing a clear description of your changes.
+Finally, open a pull request from your branch to the original repository and provide a clear description of your changes.
 Collaborate with reviewers, address feedback, and once approved, your contributions can be merged.

-The `master` branch is the corner stone of the development, please branch all of your feature/bugFix branches off of it, And "rebase" your branches on it before issuing a pull request.
+The `master` branch is the corner stone of the development, please branch all of your feature/bugFix branches off of it, and "rebase" your branches on it before issuing a pull request.
 When your branch gets merged, it's considered a "best-practice" to delete your feature branch and start a fresh one.